 Mozzarella cheese is one of the most popular dairy ingredients in the Italian diet because of its delicious taste, texture, and versatile uses.
-But, just how good is it for you?
+But, just how good is it for your health?

 Despite many of the misconceptions that mozzarella is a “bad” food for the human body, the Italian cheese actually offers a range of important health advantages that are worth taking into consideration.

 With this in mind, our guide will take a look at nine of the most impressive and surprising health benefits of mozzarella cheese.
 What’s more, we’ll also look to answer a few of the frequently asked questions related to the popular dairy product.

 The first of the health benefits of mozzarella we’ll take a closer look at is the amount of riboflavin that’s packed into mozzarella cheese.
 This is also known as vitamin B2, and is part of the vitamin B complex family.

 Riboflavin is an important vitamin to consume on a daily basis due to the fact that it helps the body fight against different illnesses and conditions such as iron deficiency and migraines.
 Furthermore, riboflavin has proven antioxidant properties.

 Rich In Biotin

 Fresh mozzarella cheese is an excellent source of biotin, which is also known as vitamin B7.
 This important nutrient is water soluble, meaning the body doesn’t readily store it.
 Therefore, consuming mozzarella can fulfill your immediate health needs.